psi4j/sunsetr/README.md

 - Supports time multipliers from 0.1x to 3600x speed (or --fast-forward near-instant updates)
 - Faithfully reproduces actual behavior including all temperature/gamma updates and logging during the scheduled time window
 - Optional `--log` flag saves output to `simulation_YYYYMMDD_HHMMSS.log` in the current working directory
+- Respects active preset and custom base config dir using `--config`

 ⭐ **Note**: At higher end of the multiplier's range, sunsetr may take longer than theoretical time due to system and processing overhead.